Last updated: April 2026

 However, it could well be argued that a live band is more of a natural focus point for people’s attention than a DJ, just down to the nature of their performance.

 Between that and the increased likelihood of more interaction with the crowd from a band, and you can definitely make the case that a band will have an easier time getting your guests up and dancing.
+For tips on making the most of your live music, check out our guide on how to get the best out of your wedding band.

 Playlist

 Most bands nowadays will be able to offer a playlist of recorded music for in between sets.
 While this probably won’t be up to the standard of a professional DJ, it will avoid there being a big drop in energy or atmosphere between performances.
+Curious about what your band might play?
+Take a look at our list of the top 100 most popular cover songs from wedding band set lists.

 Against: